ChadwickCSP2017-2018/final-project-russymacncheese/README.md

 `ln cityScroller.js cityScroller.pde`

 This will create a Processing file that is linked to your javascript file.
 Any changes you make to your javascript file will also be made to the Processing file.

 **ONLY MAKE CHANGES TO cityScroller.js**

+To view the output of the template open `index.html`.
+Google Chrome and Safari seem to have problem with loading a separate pde file so you should use [Firefox](https://www.mozilla.org/en-US/firefox/new/) to check your output.

 [Project Description](https://docs.google.com/document/d/1Vv7TAn-_sxPSjA6lv_ACV7W6QJHONLqpRuDaeFO7zgk/edit?usp=sharing)